Rashidun Caliphate: Conquest of Egypt

-Conquest of North Africa
+Conquest of the Maghreb

-After the withdrawal of the Byzantines from Egypt, the Exarchate of Africa declared its independence.
-Under its exarch, Gregory the Patrician, its dominions extended from the borders of Egypt to Morocco.
-Abdullah ibn Sa'ad sent raiding parties to the west, resulting in considerable booty and encouraging Sa'ad to propose a campaign to conquer the Exarchate.
+After the withdrawal of the Byzantines from Egypt, the Exarchate of Africa (i.e. that part of Byzantine North Africa west of Egypt), under its exarch (governor), Gregory the Patrician declared its independence.
+Abdullah ibn Sa'ad sent raiding parties to the west, resulting in considerable booty and encouraging Sa'ad to propose a campaign to conquer the Exarchate, which Uthman approved.

-Uthman gave him permission after considering it in the Majlis al-Shura.
 A force of 10,000 soldiers was sent as reinforcement.
-The Rashidun army assembled in Barqa in Cyrenaica, and from there they marched west, captured Tripoli, and then advanced to Sufetula, Gregory's capital.
-In the ensuing battle, the Exarchate was defeated and Gregory was killed due to the superior tactics of Abdullah ibn Zubayr.
+The Rashidun army assembled in Barqa in Cyrenaica, and from there marched west, first capturing Tripoli, and then Sufetula, Gregory's capital.
+In the ensuing battle in 647, the Exarchate was defeated and Gregory was killed due to the superior tactics of Abdullah ibn Zubayr.
 Afterward, the people of North Africa sued for peace, agreeing to pay an annual tribute.
-Instead of annexing North Africa, the Muslims preferred to make North Africa a vassal state.
+Instead of annexing North Africa, the Muslims preferred to make North Africa a vassal state, fearing a counter offensive.
 When the stipulated amount of the tribute was paid, the Muslim forces withdrew to Barqa.
-Following the First Fitna, the first Islamic civil war, Muslim forces withdrew from north Africa to Egypt.
+Following the First Fitna, the first Islamic civil war, Muslim forces withdrew from North Africa to Egypt.
 The Umayyad Caliphate would later re-invade North Africa in 664.

 Campaign against Nubia (Sudan)

 A campaign was undertaken against Nubia during the Caliphate of Umar in 642, but failed after the Makurians won the First Battle of Dongola.
 The Muslim army pulled out of Nubia with nothing to show for it.
 Ten years later, Uthman's governor of Egypt, Abdullah ibn Saad, sent another army to Nubia.
 This army penetrated deeper into Nubia and laid siege to the Nubian capital of Dongola.
 The Muslims damaged the cathedral in the center of the city, but Makuria also won this battle.
-As the Muslims were unable to overpower Makuria, they negotiated a mutual non-aggression treaty with their king, Qaladurut.
+As the Muslims were unable to overpower Makuria, they negotiated a mutual non-aggression treaty with their king, Qalidurut.
 Each side also agreed to afford free passage to each other through their respective territories.
 Nubia agreed to provide 360 slaves to Egypt every year, while Egypt agreed to supply grain, horses, and textiles to Nubia according to demand.